sudhanshuv1/invdues-reminder/README.md

 # InvDues Reminder

 An invoice reminder app and follow-up app that uses Zapier integration to automate workflows.
-It is live at: https://invdues-reminder.vercel.app/
+It is deployed here: https://invdues-reminder.vercel.app/

 This is a MERN stack app that implements:
 - CRUD Operations